ykrasik/jaci/README.md

     console scene when the key combination ctrl+` is pressed (and back to the main scene if pressed again).<br>
     The console will contain any commands that were defined in the AnnotationExample class.

-* Commands can be grouped under directory hierarchies with unix-style directory navigation commands.<br>
+* Commands can be grouped under directory hierarchies and navigated with the help of unix-style directory navigation commands.
+TODO: Example
 * Command parameters can be mandatory, or optional with default values or flags.<br>
     ```
     @Command(description = "Parameters example")